 To rank you better, Google wants to know that your dealership is trustworthy.
 They will use signals like links to your site from trusted sources, external business reviews, social media sharing, etc.

 SEM is SEO’s paid version.
 SEM allows you to buy space at the top of search pages.
-Considering that search is the number one resource car buyers use, then you must try and have your product on that first page.
+Considering that search is the number one resource car buyers use, you must try and have your product on that first page.

 According to research, consumers are 22 times more likely to view your automotive category item and 28 times more likely to convert when clicking on an ad.